A limit process for partial match queries in random quadtrees and $2$-d trees: Introduction

 In this paper, we provide refined analyses of the costs of partial match queries in some of the most important two dimensional data structures.
 We mostly focus on quadtrees.
-We extend our results to the case of $k$-d trees in Section~\ref{sec:kd}.
-Similar results also hold for relaxed $k$-d trees of \citet{DuEsMa1998}.
+We extend our results to the case of $k$-d trees in Section~\ref{seckd}.
+Similar results also hold for relaxed $k$-d trees of Duch, Estivill-Castro, and Mart\'inez \cite{DuEsMa1998}.
 However, even stating them carefully would require much space without shedding anymore light on the phenomena, and we leave the straightforward modifications to the interested reader.

-\noi\textsc{Quad trees and multidimensional search.} The quadtree \cite{FiBe1974} allows to manage multidimensional data by extending the divide-and-conquer approach of the binary search tree.
-Consider the point sequence $p_1,p_2,\dots, p_n\in [0,1]^2$.
+\textsc{Quadtrees and multidimensional search.} The quadtree \cite{FiBe1974} allows to manage multidimensional data by extending the divide-and-conquer approach of the binary search tree.
+Consider the point sequence $p_1,p_2,\ldots, p_n\in[0,1]^2$.
 As we build the tree, regions of the unit square are associated to the nodes where the points are stored.
-Initially, the root is associated with the region $[0,1]^2$ and the data structure is empty.
-The first point $p_1$ is stored at the root, and divides the unit square into four regions $Q_1, \dots, Q_4$.
+Initially, the root is associated with the region $[0,1]^2$, and the data structure is empty.
+The first point $p_1$ is stored at the root, and divides the unit square into four regions, $Q_1, \ldots, Q_4$.
 Each region is assigned to a child of the root.
 More generally, when $i$ points have already been inserted, we have a set of $1+3i$ (lower-level) regions that cover the unit square.
-The point $p_{i+1}$ is stored in the node (say $u$) that corresponds to the region it falls in, divides it into four new regions that are assigned to the children of $u$.
-See Figure~\ref{fig:quadtree}.
+The point $p_{i+1}$ is stored in the node (say $u$) that corresponds to the region it falls in, and divides it into four new regions that are assigned to the children of $u$.
+See Figure~\ref{figquadtree}.